Alluxio/alluxio/docs/en/contributor/Contributor-Getting-Started.md

 * Table of Contents
 {:toc}

-# Introduction
+## Introduction

-We warlmy welcome you to the Alluxio community.
+We warmly welcome you to the Alluxio community.
 We are excited for your contributions and engagement with our project!
 This guide aims to give you step by step instructions on how to get started becoming a contributor to the Alluxio open source project.

-# Prerequisites
+## Prerequisites

 The main requirement is a computer with MacOS or Linux-based operating system installed.
 Alluxio does not have Windows support at this time.